What is AVCHD?

 How well can you edit native footage in the various programs?

 In Vegas you can play the footage at full quality quite happily.
 Editing and trimming is smooth as well.
 If you start add effects Vegas will not be able to play it back properly but instead will drop the quality so it will always show you something.
 You can always render to see it properly.
 On our i7 system we can manage a clip with a cross-dissolve before Vegas needs to render.
 However, the footage is usable.
 Preferably use the 64bit version of Vegas as this can use more processing power on a modern computer.

 Grass Valley EDIUS is one of the best programs at handling AVCHD footage.
-You can play 5-6 layers of video on i7 standard i7 system, it is reasonably quick to load and working with the footage is nearly like using DV footage.
-This performance is the same whether you use EDIUS Neo or thefull version of EDIUS.
+You can play 8-9 layers of video on a standard system, it is reasonably quick to load and working with the footage is nearly like using DV footage.

 If you computer is not powerful enough there are two ways of using AVHCD footage - you can either convert it to Grass Valley's own HQ format, using a free utility which can transcode a lot of clips very fast, or, with the full version of EDIUS, create PROXY files which are low resolution versions of the clips which are very easy to play back.
 Ideally buy a better computer and do not waste time transcoding.